google/jws/README.md

 While it’s tempting to merge them together, for one key, the typical use case is one side generates the signature and the other side verifies the signature.
 Furthermore, the key protection mechanism of signer and verifier is different.
 For verifier, we only need to protect the integrity of the key while for signer, we have to protect both the integrity and confidentiality of the key.

 ### “kid” (Key ID): signed or unsigned?
 “kid” is used as hint indicating which key should be used for verification.
 RFC7515 doesn’t specify whether “kid” should be signed or unsigned.
 For instance, https://tools.ietf.org/html/rfc7515#appendix-A.6.2 shows an unsigned “kid”.
 However, as we only support Json Compact Serialization where the header is signed, “kid” must be signed.
-This is consistent with existing use-case that we're aware of.
+This is consistent with existing use cases that we're aware of.

 ### Multiple keys to support key rotation/update
 For JwsPublicKeyVerify, JwsMacVerify, we support key configuration that accepts multiple keys and “kid”.
 This feature is helpful in key rotation/update when the receiver doesn’t know in advance which key should be used for verification.